muthaah/gads2020/Lab Translation/VirtualNetworks.md

 ## Task 3.
 Create custom mode networks
-  - create two additional custom networks, managementnet and privatenet, along with firewall rules to allow SSH, ICMP, and RDP ingress traffic and VM instances
+  - Create two additional custom networks, managementnet and privatenet, along with firewall rules to allow SSH, ICMP, and RDP ingress traffic and VM instances

     - Create the managementnet network and Subnet